 Whether it be in the community centric Delaplaine Arts Center, whose vision statement of, “Everyone deserves art!,” simply states their goals of creativity and inclusion.

 Or linger around one of the most spectacular examples of environmental art you will find, the celebrated Carroll Creek Linear Park Community Bridge.
-An astounding example of wide scale use of Trompe l’oeil which took the artist, William Cochran, and his ten assistants five years to complete.
+An astounding example of wide scale use of Trompe l’oeil which took the master artist, William Cochran, and his ten assistants, five years to complete.
 Notice the detail in the over three thousand “Stones.”
 You’ll want to reach out and touch the ivy just to make sure it’s not real.
 And keep a keen eye as you walk along the underpasses, you just never know what you might see!

 SIDE NOTE: As you stroll around the Historic district also keep your eyes open for “Angels in the Architecture,” three more Trompe l’oeil paintings by William Cochran and Paul F. Wilson.
 These playful ethereal paintings will unveil themselves to you if you are willing to truly look.